Khonshu (Marvel Comics): Publication history

+Fictional character biography

-Chons, better known as Khonshu, was said to be the son of Atum (known to the Egyptian gods as Ammon Ra) and of Amaunet, air goddess of the Ogdoad pantheon.
+Chons, better known as Khonshu, is said to be the son of Atum (known to the Egyptian gods as Ammon Ra) and of Amaunet, air goddess of the Ogdoad pantheon.
 Another account stated that Khonshu was the adopted son of Amon Ra.
 He was the brother of Montu, and possibly Bes and Ptah, and was brother or half-brother to Bast and Sekhmet.
-According to Knull, Khonshu was actually an "elder shadow, dressed in local legend".

 Around the year 1,000,000 BC, Khonshu was offended by not having been offered membership of the Stone Age Avengers and chose a mortal avatar – the first known Moon Knight – to enforce his will on Earth and antagonize the Avengers on his behalf, eventually leading to the establishment of the Cult of Khonshu and a succession of Moon Knights.
-Khonshu and Ra have been warring against each other for millennia, having been reborn again and again through earthly avatars, with Khonshu beating Ra in every instance.
-It was later revealed that Khonshu is the God of Time as well as Vengeance.
+Khonshu and Ra have been warring against each other for millennia, with Khonshu beating Ra in every instance.

-In Ancient Egypt, Khonshu posed as a human pharaoh at the Egyptian city of Thebes, the seat of worship of Ammon Ra, at the same time Osiris posed as a mortal ruler in the Egyptian city of Heliopolis.
-Kang the Conqueror arrived in Ancient Egypt looking for the God of Time Seeking three artifacts joined in a staff from Khonshu to gain dominion over time, Kang's plot is hampered when the staff is broken, scattering the three components he needs.

 Khonshu visited Marc Spector, a young boy whose mind was broken and split into different personalities, and chose him as his avatar.
 However, Spector's family sent him to Putnam Psychiatric Hospital for treatment.
-After his father's death, Spector was allowed to leave the hospital temporarily to attend the funeral and a late luncheon, but ran away after hearing Khonshu's voice.
+After his father's death, Spector was allowed to leave the hospital temporarily to attend the funeral, but ran away after hearing Khonshu's voice.